nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Implementation:

-To understand how the recommendation functionality is implemented, the activity diagram below summarises the actions gitGud requires to display the recommendations friends list to the user:
+To help you understand how the recommendation functionality is implemented, the activity diagram below summarises the actions gitGud undergoes to display the recommendations friends list to the user:

 <img src="images/RecommendCommandActivityDiagram.png" width="1000" />